bmulaw/lofi/README.md

 # lofi

-An app that lets you listen to music that is slowed and reverbed (like a lofi).
-Using Spotify API, TypeScript, and more to come.
+An app that lets you listen to music and set it to be slowed and reverbed (like a lofi).
+Using Spotify API, Web Audio API, Angular, and more to come.

 <img src="car.jpeg">